GramAddict/docs/configuration.md

 As of v1.1.0, GramAddict can have multiple actions specified in one command.
 This means you can interact with @justinbieber's followers, following 50% of them.
 Then afterwards, unfollow the same amount of followers.
 All in the same session.
 This allows you to use the native repeat ability instead of building a custom cron job.

 > Note: if you do the method outlined above, make sure you have a buffer of followers so you aren't unfollowing the people you just followed.
-Typically you want to wait at least a couple days before you unfollow to increase the chance people will follow you back.
+Typically you want to wait at least a couple of days before you unfollow to increase the chance that people will follow you back.

 When using multi-action system, the actions are executed in the order they are specified in the command.
 Meaning in the above sequence your command would look similar to: